ballerina-platform/ballerina-distribution/examples/kafka-client-consumer-ssl/kafka_client_consumer_ssl.md

-# Kafka consumer - SSL/TLS
+# Kafka client - Consumer SSL/TLS

 This shows how the SSL encryption is done in the `kafka:Consumer`.
 For this to work properly, an active Kafka server must be present, and it should be configured to use SSL.